rhcad/TouchVG/README.md

   - Android SDK version of the projects may need to modify according to your installation.
   - Recommend using the newer [ADT Bundle](http://developer.android.com/sdk/index.html) to avoid complex configuration.

+- You can download the [prebuilt libraries](https://github.com/touchvg/TouchVGTest/archive/android_prebuild.zip) from TouchVGTest and extract to `yourapp/libs`.

 -  To regenerate libtouchvg.so, please enter `android` directory of TouchVG, then type `./build.sh` (Need to add the [NDK](http://developer.android.com/tools/sdk/ndk/index.html) installation location to your PATH environment variable).